a walking tour by Carol Mendel

 Point Loma sportfishing docks

-Walk left along the sea wall.
-In a moment you will find the docks and offices of several sportfishing companies.
+Soon you will come to the docks and offices of several sportfishing companies.
 If you like sportfishing, you might stop to arrange a fishing trip.

 Alternatively, you may be able to schedule a whale-watching trip.
 From December through March, day trips take whale viewers out to watch whales as they make their way past Point Loma.